anna-neufeld/nbcs_paper_simulations/Fig8/README.md

-The code to generate the figures using the stored analysis results can be found in XXXXXX.
+The file Real_data_confusion_mats.R will create Figure 8 for you, using the results stored in the real_data_results folder.

-The code to produce the results can be found in (FILL IN FROM JOSH).
+The script that allows you to reproduce the results in the real_data_results folder is found in XXXXXXX, and uses data that can be downloaded from https://descartes.brotmanbaty.org.